Bobby Flay: Career

 Flay dropped out of high school at age 17.
-He has said his first jobs in the restaurant industry were at a pizza parlor and Baskin-Robbins.
+He said that his first jobs in the restaurant industry were at a pizza parlor and Baskin-Robbins.
 He then took a position making salads at Joe Allen Restaurant in Manhattan's Theater District, where his father was a partner.
-The proprietor, Joe Allen, was impressed by Flay's natural ability and agreed to pay his partner's son's tuition at the French Culinary Institute.
+The owner, Joe Allen, was impressed by Flay's natural ability and agreed to pay his partner's son's tuition at the French Culinary Institute.

 Flay received a degree in culinary arts and was a member of the first graduating class of the French Culinary Institute in 1984.
 After culinary school, he started working as a sous-chef, quickly learning the culinary arts.
-At the Brighton Grill on Third Avenue, Flay was handed the executive chef's position after a week when the executive chef was fired.
+At the Brighton Grill on Third Avenue, Flay was handed the executive chef position a week after the executive chef was fired.
 Flay quit when he realized he was not ready to run a kitchen.
 He took a position as a chef working for restaurateur Jonathan Waxman at Bud and Jams.
-Waxman introduced Flay to southwestern and Cajun cuisine, which came to define his culinary career.
+Waxman introduced Flay to southwestern, which came to define his culinary career.

-After working for a short time on the floor at the American Stock Exchange, Flay returned to the kitchen as the executive chef at Miracle Grill in the East Village, where he worked from 1988 to 1990.
-He caught the attention of restaurateur Jerome Kretchmer, who was looking for a southwestern-style chef.
-Impressed by Flay's food, Kretchmer offered him the position of executive chef at Mesa Grill, which opened on January 15, 1991.
+After working for a short time on the floor at the American Stock Exchange, Flay returned to the kitchen as the executive chef of Miracle Grill in the East Village, where he worked from 1988 to 1990.
+He caught the attention of Jerome Kretchmer, who was looking for a southwestern-style chef.
+Impressed by Flay's food, Kretchmer offered him the position of executive chef of Mesa Grill, which opened on January 15, 1991.
 Shortly after, he became a partner.
 In November 1993, Flay partnered with Laurence Kretchmer to open Bolo Bar & Restaurant in the Flatiron District, just a few blocks away from Mesa Grill.

 Flay opened a second Mesa Grill at Caesars Palace in Las Vegas in 2004, and in 2005 he opened Bar Americain, an American Brasserie, in Midtown Manhattan.
 He continued to expand his restaurants by opening Bobby Flay Steak in the Borgata Hotel Casino & Spa in Atlantic City, New Jersey.
 This was followed by a third Mesa Grill in the Bahamas, located in The Cove at Atlantis Paradise Island, which opened on March 28, 2007.
 The Las Vegas Mesa Grill earned Flay his only Michelin Star in 2008, which was taken away in the 2009 edition.
 Michelin did not publish a 2010 or 2011 Las Vegas edition, so the star could not be re-earned.